tclupper/PythonInstallGuide/Miniforge.md

 ```
 `IMPORTANT: If a command window does not "pop-up", there may have been a previous uninstall issue.
 Try the "Extra steps" at the end of the Git install section first!`

-You will have to install mamba in order to update the base and subsequent environments.
-I experienced serious problems using conda ver 23.5.0 to update the base environment (It wanted to un-install brotlipy package which created real problems).
-Using mamba to update the environments seems to have fixed the problem (It also kept conda at ver 23.3.1).
-Just use mamba to update environments and conda for everything else.
+You will need to update the Conda environment.
 To do this, type this:
 ```
-(base) C:\Users\username>conda install mamba
-(base) C:\Users\username>mamba update --all
+C:\Users\username>conda update --all
 ```

 6) Next, type in the following to create a basic Python environment that I am going to call "py".
 You can use a different name than "py" if you wish.
 (Type "Y" to complete the process)